aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 human readable label or title of the page, provided in every available language.
 It will be rendered on the front-end as a link to the page and is encoded in UTF-8.

 `setup.order`: Required array.
 An ordered list of strings that are the keys to objects previously defined in `fields` or `helpers`.
 The order in which they are listed will be the order in which they will appear on the rendered instrument.

 # 3.0: Field Elements

 An instrument "field" represents a variable to which the instrument will insert some clinical data via a front-end input element.
 The `fields` component here describes the data structure of these instrument fields and provides a way to validate the data that is collected.
-It is here that the data's type, choice of values, and rules are defined.
+It is here that the field's type, choice of values, and rules are defined.

 While it is natural to think of these instrument fields as front-end input elements, they are not.
 The front-end representation of these fields are only defined later within the `ui` component.

 Each type of field may contain type specific options.
-These options will be broken down and described in the section [3.2: Field Types](#32-field-types) section below.
+These options will be broken down and described in the section [3.2: Field Types](#32-field-types) below.
 In general, a field object has the following format:

 ```js
 {